A few days after returning to Bellingham from my month-long road trip around the American west, I embarked on a totally

 high seas adventure, matey:

-Above left: This is the Lady Washington, the largest square-rigger on the West Coast.
-For $50,
+Left: The Lady Washington is the largest square-rigger on the West

 Above right: Sails ready to be unfurled.